KosRud/KosRud.github.io/kosrud.github.io/pages/students/js/cheat.md

 ### Named function arguments

-With named function arguments you don't have to remember the order of arguments, when calling a function.
+With named function arguments you don't have to remember the order of arguments when calling a function.

 ```js
 function sayTimes(